emreyilmaz00/emreyilmaz00.github.io/_projects/8_project.md

   sidebar: left
 ---

-## Attitude Controller Design for a Quadrotor via Non-linear, Adaptive and Robust Control Techniques
+## Attitude Controller Design Using Non-linear, Adaptive and Robust Control Techniques

 We investigated adaptive, non-linear and robust control techniques to design an attitude controller for a quadrotor.
 The design and simulation of attitude controllers were carried out using non-linear dynamic inversion, model reference adaptive control (MRAC), MRAC with robustness modifications, and integral backstepping.
 Experiments were performed with an AscTech Hummingbird quadrotor.

   -Published two conference papers: <a href="https://arc.aiaa.org/doi/10.2514/6.2014-2671"> [AIAA'14]</a> {% cite yilmaz14 %}, <d-cite key="yilmaz14"></d-cite>,  [AIAC'13] {% cite yilmaz13 %}.

 ## Wind Tunnel Data Measurement System Design and Tests